Maediem/Plex-NFO-Updater/README.md

 - Python 3.8+
 - pip to install dependencies (script will attempt to auto-install missing third-party packages)
 - A working Plex server with a writable token (see Configuration)
-- Recommended (but optional): run from a machine that has access to the same filesystem the Plex server uses if you rely on server-side URL poster upload.
+- Run from the Plex server machine.

 ### Third-party Python packages used: